 - It will cause the engine to emit higher than normal unburned hydrocarbon (HC) emissions.

-On late model engines with three-angle narrow seats, the amount of heat transfer that takes place through the stem is even higher because less heat can be dissipated through the seat.
-So if the guide is worn, the valve may run hot and burn.
+On late model engines with three-angle narrow seats; the amount of heat transfer that takes place through the stem; is even higher; because less heat can be dissipated through the valve seat.
+As a result, the valve may run hot and burn.

 Intake valve stem-to guide clearance for most passenger cars ranges from .001 to .003 in.
 Because of extra heat exhaust will be .002 to .004 in.
 Diesel engines as a rule have looser specs on both intake and exhaust guides than gasoline engines.

 Engine Exhaust Smoke

 When blue smoke is seen on startup on a cold engine you can pin the problem on; excessive valve guide clearance or worn valve seals.

 But, If the engine smokes all the time or on heavy acceleration; the problem is more likely to be the piston rings.
 In both cases I recommend professional diagnosis if possible before spending a lot of money on large engine repairs.

 So, Valve guide wear a sign of serious issues with your engine.
 Consequently, Properly sealed valves are crucial to your engine’s compression.
 Finally, If you believe your vehicle is having valve guide problems; you should take it to a certified professional mechanic and have it thoroughly evaluated.